daviskauffmann/cellular-automata/README.md

 make
 ```

-You can then find each automaton in `/bin/`.
+You can then find each automaton in `bin`.

 ### Cleanup